 Instructional Model: The Wytheville Community College Physical Therapist Assistant Program was founded in 1986 to provide the students of western and southwestern Virginia a new career opportunity in the field of physical therapy.
-It accepted students from a region extending from Roanoke westward requiring
+It accepts students from a region extending from Roanoke westward requiring that students travel to the main campus in Wytheville for lectures and labs.